 Figure 9: A trial graphical user interface (GUI) for my personal project.
 Source: Gavin Choy

 My personal project program was coded in Python and had some limitations: due to the global interpreter lock (GIL) in Python, the program cannot use multiple threads available from a multi-thread processor.
 The GIL is necessary for Python because its memory management is not thread-safe – meaning that running multiple threads could cause errors.
 As the program utilises checksum algorithms, it is computationally heavy, thus some tasks may benefit from a multi-threaded implementation – also, a multi-threaded program will allow the user interface to remain responsive during computation.

 The trial GUI from Figure 9 was created with the Qt framework.
 Qt is a cross-platform development tool that has a GUI designer and can compile C++ code.
 C++ will likely be faster at runtime due to the lack of overhead from an interpreter (Python is an interpreted language) and especially for multi-threaded applications.
 Further, the cross-platform compiler will allow me to write once and compile anywhere for operating systems and hardware platforms that Qt supports.

-To continue with my personal project, I need to learn coding with cross-platform frameworks like Qt or wxWidgets.
+To continue with my personal project, I need to learn coding on phone with cross-platform frameworks like Qt or wxWidgets.
 With this, I hope to be able to produce a more versatile and powerful program for my uses.
 Moreover, these programming skills will be useful for other projects such as data collection, storage and analysis for scientific studies which is a field I am hoping to pursue.

 Acknowledgements and Final Comments